krishkatyal/awesome-ChatGPT-repositories/README.md

 **Chatbots**
  * [Robot-GPT](https://github.com/nonejou072/robot-gpt) - A simulation framework based on ROS2 and ChatGPT for robot interaction tasks in the era of large models
+ * [ChatNBX](https://chat.nbox.ai/) - Unlock limitless potential for your projects with nimblebox.ai!
+Generate API keys for LLaMA 2, Nous Hermes, Vicuna, Code LLaMA and more, and elevate your chatbots, virtual assistants, content creation, data analysis, and beyond 🚀

 **Browser-extensions**